pnxtech/umf/umf.md

 <a name="Signature"></a>
 ### 2.2.17 Signature field

-Messages maybe signed with an HMAC signature to help ensure that can a message was created by a known source.
+Messages may be signed with an HMAC signature to help ensure that can a message was created by a known source.

 ```javascript
 {